 - .41 If a ford or crossing cannot be found that minimizes rutting or siltation, then bridges, culverts, concrete slabs or other constructed fords should be used. - .42 Stream crossings should be constructed to minimize the disturbance to stream banks and existing stream channels.
-Temporary crossings should be removed and the site promptly restored. - .43 Use of equipment in the stream bed should be kept to an absolute minimum. - .44 Crossing streams at fords should take place when stream flow is down and the threat of sedimentation is low.
+Temporary crossings should be removed and the site promptly restored.
+Approaches to temporary crossings can be stabilized with logging debris, mulch, hay, grass, rock or other suitable material. - .43 Use of equipment in the stream bed should be kept to an absolute minimum. - .44 Crossing streams at fords should take place when stream flow is down and the threat of sedimentation is low.